Policies & Procedures

 The cost of housing is billed to students by the Duke Kunshan Office of Finance and Administration, with no additional utility or Wi-Fi costs charged.
 A campus deposit is also required, which will be refunded after graduation if there are no missing items, damages or dirtiness beyond normal wear and tear.
 This deposit is held and will roll over from year to year if the student continues to enroll as a student.
 Students who have not paid the full housing fee or campus deposit prior to check-in will only be given a temporary 7-day access.
 Full access will be granted once the related fees are paid.

-For the 2019-2020 academic year, the standard housing contract is for the following periods.
-Residents are not permitted to move in before opening or stay later than closing, relevant to their status.
+For the exact dates, refer to the Agreement that you signed in RMS, which can be found on the landing page.
+Residents are not permitted to move in before opening or stay later than closing.

 In an effort to create more housing options for incoming and existing residents, ensure payment and experience equity, and maximize use of available space, the University enact a consolidation process within the first two weeks of classes each semester.
 Residents without roommates and/or completely full suites, for any reason, will be emailed and given the options below.
 Residence Life reserves the right to mandate a relocation for consolidation purposes.